hisplan/wdl-boilerplate/README.md

 1. Testing
 1. Known Issues

+## Setup

+The boilerplate is a part of SCING (Single-Cell pIpeliNe Garden; pronounced as "sing" /siŋ/).
+For setup, please refer to [this page](https://github.com/hisplan/scing).
+All the instructions below is given under the assumption that you have already configured SCING + JRE or JDK in your environment.

+However, with small changes in the instructions and code, you should be able to use this boilerplate for any Cromwell/WDL-based workflow system.

 ## Hello World!

 The boilerplate comes with an example workflow called `HelloWorld`.
 Let's run this workflow first on your workflow system to verify your environment is ready.